 Appendix I: Language Translations

 To facilitate global adoption we welcome efforts to translate the specification into different languages.
-Because OpenChain functions as an open source project translations are driven by those willing to contribute their time and expertise to perform translations under the terms of the CC-BY-4.0 license and the project’s translation policy.
+Because OpenChain functions as an open source project, translations are driven by those willing to contribute their time and expertise to perform translations under the terms of the CC-BY-4.0 license and the project’s translation policy.
 The details of the policy and available translations can be found on the OpenChain project specification webpage.